tomalrussell/nismod_teaching_kit/docs/lecture_09/Lecture_9.4.md

----
-title: Mini-Lecture 9.4 - Modelling energy networks and simulating service delivery
+# Mini-Lecture 9.4 - Modelling energy networks and simulating service delivery
-keywords:
--   Energy networks
--   Simulation modelling
--   Spatial modelling
-authors:
--   Aman Majid
----

 This lecture will cover how to model energy networks to analyse service delivery under climatic disruptions.
 We will cover the fundamentals of